QuTech-Delft/OpenQL/README.md

 pip install  -e .
 ```

-By defining NTHREADS=N environment variable, multiple processos can be created for faster compilation.
+By defining NPROCS=N environment variable, multiple processos can be created for faster compilation.
 For example, the following command will create 4 processes for compilation:

 ```
 NPROCS=4 python setup.py install  --user